dottjt/LearningSchedule/README.md

 # Updates

+**25-05-17**: Profile page all complete!
+One thing to tick off my list.
+I can now successfully change the password and delete a user, as well as rest of the shebang.
+Also transferred all my static html files to the marko templating engine, so I can have things like req.flash for user authentication.
+Time to work on validation logic and sprucing up redux-form :)

+**24-05-17**: So.
+Much.
+Done.
+Started working more on changing passwords and user, as well as logic for sending emails on the backend.
+I'm finding it boring to do all this somewhat-typical buisness logic, but it's necessary and I'm learning a lot.

 **23-05-17**: I wrote so much code today and implemented so many features.
 Git says I made 1800 insertions, which is double what I usually do each day.
 Didn't really fall into any pitfalls or traps, just coded and everything worked.
 Created a heap of actions for things like changing passwords, deleting user, fixed up add Schedule so it's working well - as well as small things, that make a big difference, like the edit button turning into save and back again.
 The profile page looks lovely.
 Tomorrow I need to focus on functionality and ensuring that these things work, particularly on the server.

 **22-05-17**: I focused mainly on getting the new addSchedule pop up working today, as well as the best way to do it from a UX perspective.
 I also started implementing the profile drop down, as well as the profile/settings page.
 Foxy stuff.